 Boards must be aware that children receiving child care under DFPS General Protective services are subject to the 12-month eligibility requirement.
 When DFPS General Protective services end prior to 12 months of services, the Board must ensure that the child is eligible for Board-funded Former DFPS child care for the duration of the 12-month eligibility period.

-D-702: In Loco Parentis for CPS Child Care
+D-702: In Loco Parentis for Child Protective Services Child Care

 Boards must be aware that individuals for whom child care is authorized by DFPS CPS are assumed to meet the requirements for individuals standing in loco parentis.